Menominee Indian Reservation

-The Menominee Indian Reservation is an Indian reservation located in northeastern Wisconsin held in trust by the United States for the Menominee Tribe of Wisconsin.
+The Menominee Indian Reservation (Omāēqnomenēw Eskōnekan, oh-mat-na-mah-nay-_-es-co-nee-cun) is an Indian reservation located in northeastern Wisconsin held in trust by the United States for the Menominee Tribe of Wisconsin.
 It is the largest Indian reservation east of the Mississippi River.
 In the Menominee language, it is called Omāēqnomenēw-Otāēskonenan, "Menominee Thing Set Apart", or alternatively omǣqnomenēw-ahkīheh, "in the Menominee Country".

 Geography

 The Menominee Indian Reservation technically consists of both a 360.8 sqmi Indian reservation in Menominee County, Wisconsin and an adjacent 1.96 sqmi plot of off-reservation trust land encompassing Middle Village in the town of Red Springs, in Shawano County, Wisconsin.
 These areas are governed as a single unit for most purposes.
 According to the U.S. Census Bureau, the combined reservation and off-reservation trust land have a total area of 362.8 sqmi, of which 355.5 sqmi is land and 7.3 sqmi is water.
 The Menominee have no off-reservation trust land except that which is directly contiguous with the reservation.

 The reservation is mostly conterminous with Menominee County, Wisconsin.
 Within the county, there are numerous small pockets of territory that are not considered to be part of the reservation.
 These pockets amount to 1.14 percent of the county's area; the reservation takes up about 98.86 percent of the county's area.
 The largest of these pockets is in the western part of the community of Keshena.

 The non-reservation parts of the county are more densely populated than the reservation, with 1,223 (28.7%) of the county's 4,255 total population, as opposed to the reservation's 3,032 (71.3%) population in the 2020 census.
 The most populous communities are Legend Lake and Keshena.
 The Menominee operate a number of gambling facilities.
 Most of the reservation land is heavily forested.